AdriaanBoshoff/Delphi-ESP-API/README.md

 # Delphi-ESP-API
- Delphi API to interface with ESP API
+ Delphi API to interface with the EksomSePush API

 ## ESP API Key and Documentation
 * You can get your API key from here: https://eskomsepush.gumroad.com/l/api